gliptak/lecture-source-py/source/rst/about_py.rst

 Overview
 ============

-In this lecture we will
+In this lecture, we will

 * Outline what Python is
 * Showcase some of its abilities